Lighting the Way to End Gun Violence

-The lighting and tolling are part of the national Wear Orange Weekend organized by Everytown for Gun Safety.
+The lighting is part of the national Wear Orange Weekend organized by Everytown for Gun Safety.
 Wear Orange originated in June 2015 on what would have been Hadiya Pendleton’s 18th birthday.
 Hadiya was a young girl shot and killed in Chicago at the age of 15.
 Following her death, her friends wore orange in her honor and asked us to stand up and speak up.
 Since then, orange has been the defining color of the gun violence prevention movement.
 We honor survivors of gun violence each year on the first weekend in June.
 Learn more at www.wearorange.org.

 This lighting is sponsored by the Cathedral Congregation’s Gun Violence Prevention Ministry.
 To learn more and get involved, email [email protected].